eveseat/seat/.github/ISSUE_TEMPLATE/core_bug.md

 *In this space, please provide a short description of the bug you've encountered.
 This should help us to understood what you've did while you get the error.
 E.g.:*

-When I'm going on the character list, I'm getting a popup with the following message :
+When I'm going on the character list, I'm getting a popup with the following message:
 ```
 DatatTables warning:
 table id=character-list - Ajax Error.